joshkotobi/chess/README.md

 # chess

-This repository contains my python implementation of the chess boardgame
+This repository contains my python implementation of chess